railsbridge-boston/railsbridge-boston/views/recap.markdown

 Three things stand about in retrospect as key elements that made this workshop successful.

-Three things stand about in retrospect as key elements that made this workshop successful.

 1. Vibe.
 The atmosphere of friendliness, camaraderie, and the “human touch” in general turned out just as important to have gotten right as the lesson plan.
 Our beginners felt comfortable, welcomed, and